Hasmonean dynasty

 and imposed Hellenistic practices (c.
 168–167 BC).

 The steady collapse of the Seleucid Empire under attacks from the rising powers of the Roman Republic and the Parthian Empire allowed Judea to regain some autonomy; however, in 63 BC, the kingdom was invaded by the Roman Republic, broken up and set up as a Roman client state.

 Hyrcanus II and Aristobulus II, Simon's great-grandsons, became pawns in a proxy war between Julius Caesar and Pompey.
 The deaths of Pompey (48 BC) and Caesar (44 BC), and the related Roman civil wars, temporarily relaxed Rome's grip on the Hasmonean kingdom, allowing a brief reassertion of autonomy backed by the Parthian Empire, rapidly crushed by the Romans under Mark Antony and Augustus.

-The Hasmonean dynasty had survived for 103 years before yielding to the Herodian dynasty in 37 BC.
+The Hasmonean dynasty survived for 103 years before yielding to the Herodian dynasty in 37 BC.
 The installation of Herod the Great (an Idumean) as king in 37 BC made Judea a Roman client state and marked the end of the Hasmonean dynasty.
-Even then, Herod tried to bolster the legitimacy of his reign by marrying a Hasmonean princess, Mariamne, and planning to drown the last male Hasmonean heir at his Jericho palace.
+Even then, Herod tried to bolster the legitimacy of his reign by marrying a Hasmonean princess, Mariamne I, and planning to drown the last male Hasmonean heir at his Jericho palace.

 In 6 AD, Rome joined Judea proper, Samaria and Idumea into the Roman province of Judaea.

 In 44 AD, Rome installed the rule of a procurator side by side with the rule of the Herodian kings (specifically Agrippa I 41–44 and Agrippa II 50–100).